 Where Do Brown Recluse Spiders Live?

 Because brown recluse spiders are solitary and secretive, it can prove difficult to locate their dwellings.
 Almost any dark, undisturbed area can serve as harborage for brown recluse spiders.
-In nature, these spiders can be found beneath rocks and logs.
+In their natural habitat, these spiders can be found beneath rocks and logs.

-Due to its penchant for hiding in dark areas such as boxes, transportation of recluses can happen.
-Indeed, there are recorded instances of single buildings outside their recluse range where recluses were accidently brought in through relocated items.
+Due to its penchant for hiding in dark locations such as boxes, transportation of recluses can happen.
+Indeed, there are recorded instances of single buildings outside their recluse range where recluses were accidentally brought in through relocated items.